Nine Things they do not tell you about Risk Management

 Risk Accounting

-The current and past historical record are useful for risk management only to the degree that they provide us with data and insights about the nature of system and its risks (and hence how it will evolve under different scenarios).
-Just as financial accounting provides a standalone picture of the present without reference to what might happen in the future, Risk Accounting aims to do the same after including a reference about the outlook of future states.
+The current and past historical record as captured by financial accounting are useful for risk management, but only to the degree that they provide us with data and insights about the nature of system and its risks (and hence how it might evolve under different scenarios).

 How does risk accounting work?
 The algorithm can be stylized as follows:

-• Start with the basic picture of non-risk adjusted facts
+• Start with the basic picture of (non-risk adjusted) facts, aka, standard accounting

-• Derive subjective (individual) or market based assessments such as risk ratings or risk premia.
-These data points aim to express future likelihoods and scenarios.
+• Derive subjective (individual) or consensus/market based risk assessments (such as risk ratings or risk premia).
+These data points express the future likelihoods of various scenarios.

 • Average (derive the expected outcome) over “all possible scenarios” (this set is obviously just an assumption)

-• Adjust the reported accounts to reflect these expectations
+• Adjust reported accounting metrics to reflect these expectations

-When considering the broader challenge of sustainability accounting we are still in a pre-embryonic stage: as we hardly address the externalities of economic activity in conventional accounting, it is quite premature to think about integrating and reporting sustainability risks on an expectation basis.
+When considering the broader challenge of Sustainability Accounting we are still in a pre-embryonic stage: Financial reporting hardly address the externalities of economic activity in conventional accounting at all, hence it is quite premature to think about integrating and reporting sustainability risks on an expectation basis.

 Risk technology is essential for managing risk in a complex world

-The previous points should have suggested already that risk management is an information hungry (data intensive) pursuit.
-The past, present and future of potentially complex systems must be captured, represented and made amenable to analysis and “what-if” scenario questions in reliable, transparent and reproducible ways.
-This is generally a challenging task that increasingly employs digital technologies in significant ways.
-But given the quantification risks discussed already, is RiskTech at all necessary?
-Could the 20/80 principle help us avoid ineffective “sophistication” that simply generates new risks?
-The answer is firmly, No and this follows from simple considerations.
-Where does the need of masses of information come from?
-There are several drivers:
+The previous points suggest already that risk management is an information hungry (data intensive) pursuit.
+The past, present and likely future of potentially complex systems must be captured, represented and made amenable to analysis and what-if scenario questions in reliable, transparent and reproducible ways.

-• The uncountably large number of material and conceptual artifacts and the corresponding varying contexts they create for “risky” situations
+• The uncountably large number of material and conceptual artifacts that are involved in daily life (extraction, production, transport, trading) and the corresponding diverse contexts that create “risk-prone” situations

 Risktech

-The limitations of risktech do not imply that it is a technique that is only useful when the risk landscape is trivial.
-But it does mean that it must integrate with human intelligence in structured and transparent ways.
-As an example: Exploring the systemic resilience of various environments typically cannot be done with actual experiments, but it can be emulated.
+Bottom Line: The limitations of RiskTech do not imply that it is a technique that is only useful when the risk landscape is trivial.
+It does mean that it must integrate with human intelligence in structured and transparent ways.

 Risk management is a young discipline with limited and fragmented scholarship

-Analysing and underwriting well-defined types of risk is thus a core part of the business model of these sectors, but the principles, tools and methodologies of risk management are applicable to practically any and all facets of human life.
+Analysing and underwriting well-defined types of risk is thus a core part of the business model of these sectors.
+Yet the principles, tools and methodologies of risk management are applicable to practically any and all facets of human life.
 Other sectors grapple with many of the same problems.
-Much of the quantitative basis of risk analysis on statistics is actually common across fields.
-For example the medical sector has been historically leading the development of such techniques without ever naming them risk management tools.
+Much of the quantitative basis of risk analysis is based on statistics and is actually common across fields.
+For example the medical sector has been historically leading the development of statistical techniques without ever naming them “risk management” tools.

 Connecting The Dots

-Connecting the dots (also known as Holistic risk management ) is in any case required by the mounting challenges facing modern societies.
-Transitioning towards sustainability will require expanding and connecting concepts of risk across a much wider array of domains than we have been used so far.
+Bottom Line: Connecting the dots (also known as Holistic risk management ) is required by the mounting challenges facing modern societies.
+Transitioning towards sustainability requires expanding and connecting concepts of risks across a much wider array of domains than what we have been accustomed to do so far.

 Risk management is about the future and its future is wide open